How it works: Capital gains tax on the sale of a property

 When is capital gains tax payable on the sale of property?
 And at what rate are capital gains taxed?
 We answer these questions and more.

-For individuals with a capital gain of more than $250,000, they will be taxed on 66.67% of the gain as income—up from the current 50% rate, according to Budget 2024.
-This inclusion rate change comes into effect on June 25, 2024.
 Every week, our inbox is full of letters from readers asking how to avoid the capital gains tax.
 They want to know how to work the system and keep more money in their pockets.
-Listen, it’s valid to want to hold on to the money earned off of the sale of a secondary residence (cottage, second home) and an investment property (rental or commercial property).
+Listen, it’s valid to want to hold on to the money earned off of the sale of a secondary residence (cottage or second home) or an investment property (rental or commercial property).
+But the idea that you’re forking over half your money simply isn’t true.
+The need to dispel this rumour is what inspired this guide to capital gains on the sale of property, which will answer the most common questions with our most popular articles on the topic.

 And while we cannot show you how to avoid taxes (it’s one of two things you can’t avoid in life—death is the other), I can share insights on how to use any Canada Revenue Agency (CRA) rules in your favour.